schris48/sc_myTeam/README.md

   ## Tests
   1. Open terminal or git bash shell to project level.
 Install Jest.
   2. Save Jest to dev dependencies.
-Run 'node test' to run test scripts using Jest.
+Run 'npm test' to run test scripts using Jest.
   3. In the package.json file, ensure 'test' under the 'scripts' heading is set to: jest
   4. Run 'node test' to see test results.